juliangrohmann/pluribus/notes/detection.md

 ## Timings
-Timing patterns due to solution needing to converge when there is little time to solve (i.e call OOP, flop)
+Timing patterns due to solution needing to converge when there is little time to solve (i.e. call OOP, flop)
 - If real-time solution is not nearly converged, occasionally act according to blueprint (mostly on early streets)